Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Analysis of Data

 Along with the latitudes we also recorded the counts i.e. $c(\Theta)$.
 Figure~\ref{det}c depicts the prominence locations with red symbols plotted above the prominences.
-It can be observed that the north and south pole markings also get detected as prominences for every image.
-Also a prominence having more than one bumps gives rise to detection of two maxima i.e. two locations close by corresponding to same prominence structure.
+It can be observed that the north and south pole markings did not get detected as prominences because they are detached from the limb.